Exact times thunderstorms expected to hit Yorkshire as yellow weather warning issued

 The Met Office has issued a yellow weather warning northwards to include all of Lincolnshire and parts of Yorkshire.

-Whilst most places will remain dry, a few places may see heavy, slow moving showers and thunderstorms during the afternoon and early evening.
-Where they develop, heavy downpours are possible with 30 to 50 mm of rain possible in one to two hours or less.
-Large hail and lightning are likely additional hazards.

-The same weather warning has been issued across parts of Yorkshire between 2pm and 11.59pm tomorrow (September 10).
-These thunderstorms may bring disruption during Sunday afternoon and evening.
+The same weather warning has been issued across parts of Yorkshire tomorrow (September 11).
+These thunderstorms may bring disruption throughout Monday.

 Residents may expect flooding of homes and businesses, a chance of delays and cancellations to public transport, spray and sudden flooding may lead to difficult driving conditions and some road closures, some communities might become cut off if roads are flooded, power cuts may occur and other services to some homes and businesses could be lost and fast flowing or deep floodwater is possible, causing danger to life.